Published August 06, 2020 | Updated February 06, 2022

 And when it comes to dividends, credit unions, on average, offer higher returns.
 You can see by these charts from the NCUA that credit unions outperform banks year after year.
 That's a major factor for rising credit union membership, and why many Americans are switching from banks to credit unions.

-Shareholders own banks and receive the bank's profits.
+Banks: Banks are owned by their shareholders.
 For example, Warren Buffet owns a substantial amount of Bank of America stock, so when the bank does well, he earns more money.

 NCUA vs. FDIC